 About half of all children who have vascular anomalies require treatment.
 Le Bonheur's Vascular Anomalies Clinic provides all aspects of care for vascular anomalies, including medical, surgical, and minimally invasive interventional radiology treatments, such as sclerotherapy.

 Vascular anomalies fall into two broad categories: benign or potentially aggressive vascular tumors that can cause a variety of complications and vascular malformations that occur when arteries, veins and/or lymphatic channels develop abnormally.
 The most common diagnosis seen in Le Bonheur’s Vascular Anomalies Program is the infantile hemangioma – a benign growth of blood vessel tissue.

-Because vascular anomalies are unique to each child, we create customized multidisciplinary teams based on each child’s needs.
-Our doctors meet monthly at a case conference to discuss each child’s plan of care and determine next steps.
+Because vascular anomalies are unique to each child, we create a customized multidisciplinary team based on each child’s needs.
+Our team meets twice a month before the clinic to discuss patient cases and review imaging.
 Specialists include:

 - Pediatric surgery

 - Neuroendovascular surgery

 - Plastic surgery

 It is the collective knowledge present in our pre-clinic meetings that sets us apart.
 Many Vascular anomalies are so rare that any individual physician may not have seen a specific anomaly before, but, with a room full of experts, someone has seen it or knows someone who has.